Archive for the ‘Blog’ Category

 • Heavier wood from a small deck or porch

+Here, a midsize container can give you the extra room for bulky items and heavier debris, without being too big for the space you have.
 If you plan a full yard overhaul with tree removal, a full deck demo, or concrete patio or sidewalk removal, a larger dumpster is often the safer choice.
 Heavy materials such as soil, rock, and concrete can hit weight limits faster than you expect, even if the container does not look full.
+To avoid over or underestimating, it helps to:

 • Think through each phase of your project before the dumpster arrives